 “Mother, can I help?”
 Sara squeaked.

-“No, you stay here,” she responded curtly.
+“No, you stay here,” her mother responded curtly.

 Caleb placated Sara’s mother and assured her he would see to her stew.
 “Princess, I leave you in charge.
 Show Zuran what I’ve taught you.”